Medicare Learning Center

 You sign up through the Social Security Administration (SSA), online at SSA.gov/medicare, by phone at 1-800-772-1213, or at your local Social Security office.
 If you're already receiving Social Security benefits, you'll be automatically enrolled in Parts A and B.

 Your Initial Enrollment Period (IEP) is 7 months: 3 months before your 65th birthday, your birthday month, and 3 months after.
-The Annual Enrollment Period (AEP) is October 15, December 7 each year for changing plans.
+The Annual Enrollment Period (AEP) is October 15 through December 7 each year for changing plans.

 You may face permanent late enrollment penalties.
 The Part B penalty is 10% of the standard premium for each 12-month period you could have enrolled but didn't, and it lasts for life.
 The Part D penalty is 1% of the national base premium per month of delay.